linebender/bevy_vello/README.md

 </div>

-`bevy_vello` is a cross-platform, 2D compute-centric vector graphics rendering library for Bevy.
-There is default support for rendering text and scenes, with additional opt-in features for SVG and Lottie.
+`bevy_vello` provides rendering with vello in bevy.
+Vello is a cross-platform, 2D compute-centric vector graphics rendering library.
+There is support for rendering scenes, text, svgs, and lotties.
+Each can be rendered in UI or World space.
+Picking is also supported.

 Quickstart to run an example: